 Mining and Metal Industry Risk - Mining and metal companies can be significantly affected by international political and economic developments, energy conservation, the success of exploration projects, commodity prices, taxes and government regulations.
 Investments in mining and metal industry companies may be speculative and subject to greater price volatility than investments in other types of companies.
 Increased environmental or labor costs may depress the value of mining and metal investments.
-In addition, changes in international monetary policies or economic and political conditions can affect the supply of gold and precious metals, and consequently the value of mining and metal company investments.
-Further, the principal supplies of metal industries may be concentrated in a small number of countries and regions.
+In addition, changes in international monetary policies or economic and political conditions can affect the supply of gold and precious metals, and consequently the value of mining and metal industries may be concentrated in a small number of countries and regions.